-Market situation update for September 2017.
+Market situation update for October and 1st half of November 2017.
 Key highlights include:

-- The average cost of the minimum food basket in September maintained similar level like in August 2017, but 29% higher than it was before the crisis.
+- The average cost of the monthly minimum food basket in November is about 8% higher than in October 2017, and 41% higher than it was before the crisis.